 USA Today reports the lawsuit being filed in the circuit court of the state of Oregon, in the county of Multnomah.

-The incident led to the pit bull undergoing facial reconstruction surgery.
+The pit bull attack led to the 5 year old girl undergoing facial reconstruction surgery.
 The attack according to the mother led to Gabriella’s tear duct being severed and disfiguring her upper lip, leaving a piece of it missing, according to the family’s attorney, Chad Stavley.